janlucasandmann/bitcoinNodeJSTutorial/README.md

-This is a tutorial for how to send a Bitcoin transaction via nodejs code.
+This is a simple tutorial for how to send a Bitcoin transaction via nodejs code.